This information is aimed to help fans who are new to the game and new to Preston North End.

 Where To Buy Tickets

-Home matchday tickets can be bought in store, by calling 0844 856 1966 or by visiting MyPNE.com at any time, you do not need to be validated to buy tickets, just go through a simple registration procedure.
+Home matchday tickets can be bought in the ticket office, by calling 0844 856 1966 or by visiting MyPNE.com at any time, you do not need to be validated to buy tickets, just go through a simple registration procedure - if you have any difficulties buying online please use the Google Chrome browser.
 If purchasing concessionary priced tickets on line you will be asked to provide proof of concessionary age when collecting - collections are made either from the ticket office (non-matchdays) or from the collections windows in the Sir Tom Finney Stand - next to the main Sir Tom Finney Stand ticket office on matchdays.

-Away match tickets will normally be available on the day of the game at the host venue for npower League One fixtures.
+Away match tickets will normally be available on the day of the game at the host venue for Sky Bet League One fixtures.
 Any known changes to this arrangement - including matchday price increases - will be listed here in the ticket section.

 You can buy tickets by phoning our hotline on 0844 856 1966, in person from our ticket office or via our online ticketing page at: www.mypne.com.